mecid/mecid.github.io/_posts/2023-06-20-mastering-scrollview-in-swiftui-target-behavior.md

 }
 ```

-The target parameter is an inout instance of the ScrollTarget type and allows us to set the rect and anchor point for our target inside the ScrollView.
+The *target* parameter is an inout instance of the *ScrollTarget* type and allows us to set the *rect* and *anchor* point for our target inside the *ScrollView*.

-The context parameter is an instance of the ScrollTargetBehaviorContext type and provides information about the context in which the scroll target updates.
+The *context* parameter is an instance of the *ScrollTargetBehaviorContext* type and provides information about the context in which the scroll target updates.
 It provides access to enabled axes, velocity, container size, content size, original target, etc.

-With these additions, the ScrollView type gains a lot of power and allows us to build a super-custom experience for our users on all Apple platforms.
+With these additions, the *ScrollView* type gains a lot of power and allows us to build a super-custom experience for our users on all Apple platforms.